aiverify-foundation/aiverify/README.md

 ## Installing AI Verify

 New to AI Verify?
-For steps on how to install AI Verify, you can find them in the user guide linked below.
+Generally, you should install AI Verify by building and running the [Dockerfile](https://imda-btg.github.io/aiverify/getting-started/docker-setup/), which contains all the dependencies you need.
+This should get you ready to use AI Verify!
+See the installation guide for building and running from [source code](https://imda-btg.github.io/aiverify/getting-started/source-code-setup/) if you wish to deal with dependencies on your own.

 ## User Guide

-Learn how you may utilise AI Verify effectively [here](https://imda-btg.github.io/aiverify-user-guide-docs/getting-started/source-code-setup/).
+Learn how you may utilise AI Verify effectively [here](https://imda-btg.github.io/aiverify).

 ## Developer Guide